fbertram/TuringTrader/README.md

 - Build setup project
 - Build documentation

-The project also contains a script for a single-click build.
-See SINGLE_CLICK_BUILD.bat at the repository root!
+The project also contains a script for a single-click build of the installer.
+See [SINGLE_CLICK_BUILD.bat](https://github.com/fbertram/TuringTrader/blob/develop/SINGLE_CLICK_BUILD.bat) at the repository root!